Effect-TS/effect/packages/schema/README.md

 );
 ```

 For more complex scenarios, you can return an `Option<ParseError>` type instead of a boolean.
-In this context, `None` indicates success, and `Some(error)` rejects the input with a specific error.
+In this context, `None` indicates success, and `Some(issue)` rejects the input with a specific error.
 Here's an example:

 ```ts
 import * as ParseResult from "@effect/schema/ParseResult";